Mannaio/react-chart-football/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+# React-Redux-Football-Charts
+This project is done with React, Redux and API Football and it is based on my previous repository React-Chart-results with data mocked